mikewest/cookie-incrementalism/draft-west-cookie-incrementalism.md

     * The request-uri's path path-matches the cookie's path.

-    * The request-uri’s origin’s port component port-matches the cookie.
+    * The request-uri's origin's port component port-matches the cookie.

-    * The request-uri’s origin’s scheme component is identical to the cookie’s scheme
+    * The request-uri's origin's scheme component is identical to the cookie's scheme
 ~~~

 At which point cookies will be bound to their origin (but have an
 ability to cross port thresholds via the Domain attribute if needed).
-There are remaining clean up task such as updating the “Weak
+There are remaining clean up task such as updating the "Weak
-Confidentiality” and “Weak Integrity” section, modifying the eviction
+Confidentiality" and "Weak Integrity" section, modifying the eviction
 algorithm to prefer domain cookies/non-secure schemes, updating
 references to Secure (and its uses), etc that will need to tended to
 before this can be adopted into a full specs doc.